opticdev/optic/docs/designer/requests.md

 **3. Click 'Create Requests':**

-Seamless will create the requests and redirect you to the page showing the resources you have created.
+Optic will create the requests and redirect you to the page showing the resources you have created.

 ## Editing Requests
-In Design mode, Seamless will display the editors for creating, modifying, and deleting a request's parameters, responses, and body.
+In Design mode, Optic will display the editors for creating, modifying, and deleting a request's parameters, responses, and body.